Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 In VMware Workstation:

-Click on "Create a New Virtual Machine" to start the setup process --> Select the "Typical (recommended)" configuration type --> click "Next" --> Choose the "Installer disc image file (iso)" option and browse to the location of the pfSense installation ISO file.
+Click on "Create a New Virtual Machine" to start the setup process --> Select the "Typical (recommended)" configuration type --> click "Next" --> Choose the "Installer disc image file (iso)" option and browse to the location of the security onion installation ISO file.

 Important hardware configs for Span/sniffing port and pfSense interface port: